 Using Science to Enrich Beautiful Landscapes

 Rhododendrons are difficult to grow in Michigan yet homeowners love their Rhodys.
-They prefer an acidic soil that also drains very well and yet most soild in southeast Michigan are clay and high Ph.
+They prefer an acidic soil that also drains very well and yet most soil in southeast Michigan are clay and high Ph.
 Those who succeed are those who have amended their soil on a regular basis.
 For those who can not amend we can root feed them using organic seaweed kelp.
 The benefits associated with organic seaweed kelp include; Ph reduction, high Iron content, organic micro-organisms that work with the existing soil helping to break down clay soils by increasing earthworm activity.

 Phytophora Root Rot is the biggest problem with Rhodys so it is extremely important to make sure the soil is well drained.
 Phytophora Root Rot eats away at the roots during the growing season leaving the plants vulnerable to harsh winters where the plants can not easily recoup in the spring.
 It is worth noting that most plants die coming out of the winter from Phytophora Root Rot damage versus during the growing season.
 Most winter injury is a direct result in how they were cared for before winter.